The Palm Sunday Entry of Isa al Masih into Jerusalem began his final week. Surah Al-Anbya (Surah 21 – The Prophets) tells us that:

-That day when the prophet Isa entered Jerusalem the light began to draw the first Gentiles as we see some approaching the prophet.
-Here at this Jewish festival were Greeks who had journeyed to Jerusalem to learn about the prophet Isa al Masih PBUH.
+That day when the prophet Isa entered Jerusalem, the light began to draw the first Gentiles as some approached the prophet.
+There were Greeks at this Jewish festival who had journeyed to Jerusalem to learn about the prophet Isa al Masih PBUH.
 But would they, considered haram by the Jews, be able to see the prophet?
 They asked Isa’s companions, who brought the request to the prophet.
 What would he say?
 Would he permit these Greeks, who knew so little about proper religion, to meet him?
-The Injil continues

 23 Jesus replied, “The hour has come for the Son of Man to be glorified.
 24 Very truly I tell you, unless a kernel of wheat falls to the ground and dies, it remains only a single seed.
 But if it dies, it produces many seeds.
 25 Anyone who loves their life will lose it, while anyone who hates their life in this world will keep it for eternal life.
 26 Whoever serves me must follow me; and where I am, my servant also will be.
 My Father will honor the one who serves me.

 27 “Now my soul is troubled, and what shall I say?
 ‘Father, save me from this hour’?
 No, it was for this very reason I came to this hour.
 28 Father, glorify your name!”

 Then a voice came from heaven, “I have glorified it, and will glorify it again.”
 29 The crowd that was there and heard it said it had thundered; others said an angel had spoken to him.